SOUND CARD PACKET RADIO

 plugs going to the computer.
 If you need ideas, see http://www.kc2rlm.info/soundcardpacket/

 Now for the software.
-Download all the following files:
+Download the following file:

 http://www.sv2agw.com/downloads/agwpe.zip